Debaditya-Mohanty/Wav2vec_segmented_output/README.md

 If a model is ever swapped in whose blank index is not the pad token index, the collapse silently misbehaves: true blanks survive into the output as ordinary symbols, and repeat-merging happens around the wrong index.
-There is no exception, no warning — just subtly wrong phone strings.

 Verification before using a new model: